HeavyMedl/lists/README.md

 ------
 **Description**: Array of two Arrays returned.
 The first Array contains the first n elements of the supplied Array of Variables or String.
 The second contains the rest.

-**Signature Definition**: Give arg 1 a Number; Give arg 2 an Array of Variables or a String; Get an Array of two Arrays of Variables.
+**Signature Definition**: Give arg 1 a Number.
+Give arg 2 an Array of Variables or a String.
+Get an Array of two Arrays of Variables.

 **Example Usage**: